 Sharon Hanjian Rondeau began the study of the harp at the age of eight with Dr. Aristid von Wurtzler at the Hartt School of Music, University of Hartford.
 Her first public performance was at the age of 9 on Channel 3 in Hartford as a member of the Hartt College Harp Ensemble and as a soloist.

 Sharon was a four-time winner at the Festival of Irish Culture in the Bronx, NY, and at the age of 15 performed for David Rockefeller in New York City.
 At the age of 16, she performed as a member of the orchestra with Tony Orlando & Dawn at the Hartford Civic Center, where Mr. Orlando addressed her by name and requested that she play a short “surprise” solo during the show.

 In 1975 she was awarded a full scholarship to the Eastman School of Music to study with Eileen Malone.

 For 28 years, Sharon performed extensively throughout New England as a freelance harpist at a wide variety of venues and events including weddings, receptions, orchestral and choral performances, memorial services, and other special events.

-Sharon has been an orchestra member for the Connie Francis Show and at Goodspeed Opera House and played under the batons of Victor Borge and the late renowned wind ensemble conductor and arranger, Frederick Fennell.
+Sharon was twice an orchestra member for the Connie Francis Show at Mohegan Sun Casino and has worked under the batons of Victor Borge and the late wind ensemble conductor and arranger, Frederick Fennell.